Opiate Addiction & Withdrawal Treatment

 We’ve responded to the opioid addiction crisis with evidence-based, residential treatment for heroin and painkiller abuse.
 Our opiate addiction treatment specialists will help you restore physical, mental and spiritual health.
 You’ll leave treatment with a toolbox of recovery skills you can draw on for the rest of your life.

 Comfortable, Compassionate Opiate Detox

 Learning recovery skills and developing healthy hobbies are critical in preventing relapse.
-We prepare clients to succeed in opiate recovery by helping them acquire life skills and experience social activities while sober.
-They learn that recovery can be fun and fulfilling, and they will be introduced to drug-free activities that can carry over to life after treatment.
+We prepare you to succeed in opiate recovery by helping you build life skills and experience social activities while sober.
+You’ll learn that recovery can be fun and fulfilling.

 Individual and Group Therapy